suronjit797/HIBISCUS-CLIENT/README.md

-# Getting Started with Create React App
+# An inventory website named 'HIBISCUS'

 Welcome to this website [HIBISCUS](https://assignment-11-c705a.web.app/).

 ## About this project

-This project make this manage Inventory website for an Assignment and Have something to modify.
+This project make manage Inventory website for an Assignment and Have something to modify.
 I try to make this site simple use react, css, bootstrap, fontawesome.
 I try to use neumorphism in some section.

 ## Features